Cloud-CV/EvalAI/docs/source/submission.md

 ### How a submission is processed ?

 We are using REST API's along with Queue based architecture to process submissions.
-When a participant makes a submission for a challenge, a rest api with url pattern `jobs:challenge_submission` is called.
-This api does the task of creating a new entry for submission model and then publishes a message to exchange `evalai_submissions` with a routing key of `submission.*.*`.
+When a participant makes a submission for a challenge, a REST API with url pattern `jobs:challenge_submission` is called.
+This API does the task of creating a new entry for submission model and then publishes a message to exchange `evalai_submissions` with a routing key of `submission.*.*`.

      User makes   --> API  --> Publish  --> RabbitMQ  --> Queue  --> Submission
     a submission               message      Exchange                  worker(s)